 If You Can't Afford a Lawyer

 At most steps in the criminal justice process, the U.S. Constitution guarantees the assistance of an attorney to almost all people who have been charged with a crime.
 This means that, even if you cannot afford to hire a criminal defense lawyer for yourself or a loved one, the government will provide you with a lawyer free of charge.
 Usually employed by the government as "public defenders," these attorneys are responsible for zealously protecting a criminal defendant's rights at all stages of the criminal process -- from arrest to appeal.

 Most courts either have permanent staff or have a system to appoint private attorneys to defend indigent defendants.
 In either case, these attorneys typically deal with a large caseload and receive little compensation.
 This means that an appointed attorney may not have much time outside of the courtroom to confer with the defendant.
 These attorneys are typically well-experienced and competent, but have less time or patience for discussion of the case.

 Some courts will investigate a defendant's employment and property ownership and can refuse access to a free attorney if they feel that the individual can afford to hire a private lawyer.
 A public defender will not participate in any related civil proceedings, such as a personal injury lawsuit filed alongside criminal charges for assault.
 A private attorney is not limited in this manner and may be willing to represent you in both actions.

 If you're facing criminal charges, having a skilled attorney early in the process could make the difference in your case.
 After all, an attorney can help to shape the evidence in the record and can also negotiate for reduced or alternative charges.
-If you're concerned about the costs of hiring an attorney, you can at least receive a free initial review of your case from an attorney near you today.
+Remember, not having a defense attorney to help defend against your criminal charges often ends up being more costly than lawyering up.